CAPEC-1: Accessing Functionality Not Properly Constrained by ACLs

 The administrator must have forgotten to associate an ACL or has associated an inappropriately permissive ACL with a particular navigable resource.

 In order to discover unrestricted resources, the attacker does not need special tools or skills.
-He only has to observe the resources or access mechanisms invoked as each action is performed and then try and access those access mechanisms directly.
+They only have to observe the resources or access mechanisms invoked as each action is performed and then try and access those access mechanisms directly.

 None: No specialized resources are required to execute this type of attack.